 - Assessment of the occurrence & distribution of phytophthora dieback

 - Mapping of infested, uninfested, and uninterruptable areas

-- Obtaining an ‘Off Label’ permit through the Australian Pesticides & Veterinary Medicines Authority (APVMA) for the use of a specified phosphite product
+- Obtaining an Off-label permit through the Australian Pesticides & Veterinary Medicines Authority (APVMA) for specific phosphite product use

 - Upskilling our staff to complete AHCPMG302A – Control Plant Pests, Diseases, and Disorders licences through the Department of Health

 - Provision of on-ground training to the City of Cockburn’s bushland maintenance staff members